milesj/packemon/website/docs/scaffold.md

 - Configures package `tsconfig.json`s to use project references.
 - Adds a reference to the root `tsconfig.json`.

-### `polyrepo`

-Structures a project to be a polyrepo of 1 package.

-- Creates config files for common developer tools (Babel, ESLint, Jest, TypeScript, etc), based on [moonrepo presets](https://github.com/moonrepo/dev).
-- Configures `package.json` with pre-defined scripts.
-- Configures `tsconfig.json` for type-checking.

 ### `polyrepo-package`

+Structures a project to be a polyrepo.
 Creates a single npm package within the current folder.

-This will scaffold `polyrepo` if it hasn't been!
+- Creates config files for common developer tools (Babel, ESLint, Jest, TypeScript, etc), based on [moonrepo presets](https://github.com/moonrepo/dev).
 - Creates `src` and `tests` folders with example TypeScript files.
 - Creates a `package.json` with information gathered from the prompts.
+- Configures `package.json` with pre-defined scripts.
+- Configures `tsconfig.json` for type-checking.